Package 'dda'

 stat

-A character indicating the CDDA statistic to be plotted with the options c("hsic.diff", "dcor.diff", "mi.diff").
+A character indicating the CDDA statistic to be plotted.
+Must be one of c("hsic.diff", "dcor.diff", "mi.diff").

 ylim

-A numeric vector of length 2 indicating the y-axis limits if NULL, the function will set the limits automatically.
+A numeric vector of length 2 indicating the y-axis limits for plot.
+If NULL, limits are set automatically.

 object